• Skip to primary navigation

 I think you’ll love it too.

-• It stays fresh for over a week in the refrigerator.
-I think it must be something to do with the vinegar in the sauce.
+- It stays fresh for over a week in the refrigerator.
+I think it must have something to do with the vinegar in the sauce.

 You only need a few ingredients to make this curried bean salad.
 Green beans and onions are the main ingredients, with the flavour in the sauce coming from vinegar, brown sugar and curry powder.
 I like to add a handful of sultanas, which swell up in the sauce turning them into pops of juicy sweetness, but if you don’t like sultanas it won’t matter if you leave them out.